Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 • Every piece is one you LOVE and makes you feel happy and confident!

-• The pieces don’t go out of style.
+• The pieces stay in style.

-• Ideally each piece goes well together so you can mix and match to create a lot of combinations.
+• Ideally, each piece goes well together, so you can mix and match to create a lot of combinations.

 BUT…

-You don’t have to limit yourself to these rules.
-Adapt this concept to your lifestyle and preferences.
-Don’t feel like you can’t have those few beloved pieces that don’t go with everything in your capsule wardrobe.
+Don’t feel like you can’t have those few beloved pieces that don’t go with everything in your capsule wardrobe!

 simple capsule wardrobe